This post may contain affiliate links. Please read our disclosure policy.

-Instant Pot spinach artichoke dip is as delightfully scrumptious as my Baked Spinach and Artichoke Dip, but it’s even easier to make.
+Instant Pot spinach artichoke dip is delightfully scrumptious and the easiest spinach artichoke dip you'll ever make!
 How so?
 Well, there’s no thawing or squeezing spinach and there's no waiting for cream cheese to soften.
-You just toss everything into the cooker, go do stuff, come back, stir in cheese, and devour!
+You just toss everything into the cooker, go do stuff, come back, and stir in cheese.
+It's just enough time to make this super quick crostini recipe.
+It's also amazing with soft French bread too!
 So, yeah, if you own a pressure cooker, you need this warm artichoke dip recipe in your life!

 Ingredient amounts are listed in the printable recipe card below.